jmhs/fallingfurni/README.md

 # fallingfurni
-Avoid the furniture, collect the pancakes press left/right to control.
+1. Avoid the furniture, collect the pancakes
+2. press left/right key to control.
-Get hit by a furniture and you are dead.
+3. Get hit by a furniture and you are dead.
-Player with most points win.
+4. Player with most points win.